Boston, United States of America - Things to Do in Boston

 Top Things to Do in Boston

-Booking Tip: Free self-guided maps are available at visitor centers, or join guided tours ($15-25) that run daily year-round.
+Booking Tip: The trail is free to walk independently using maps available at visitor centers, but guided tours ($15-25) provide valuable historical context.
 Book morning tours to avoid crowds, especially during summer and fall.
-Look for tours led by costumed guides for a more immersive experience.
+Look for tours led by costumed guides for a more engaging experience.

 Getting There